SeismoFelix/Confidence_curves_scripts_mtuq/Test_MTUQ_EXAMPLE/README.txt

 -20090407201255351DC_waveforms.png

-The file 20090407201255351DC_likelihoods_angles.nc is the most relevant for calculating the confidence curve since contain the information of the likelihood of other solutions sorted by their angular distance to the reference moment tensor.
+The 20090407201255351DC_likelihoods_angles.nc file is crucial for calculating the confidence curve, as it contains the likelihoods of different moment tensor solutions, organized by their angular distance from the best-fitting solution.

-2. Calculate confidence curve by typing in the terminal:
+2. Calculate the confidence curve

+Run the following command in your terminal:

 python confidence_curve_calculation.py

-After (2) the followingg files will be created:
+After running the script, you'll obtain these PDF files in OUTPUT_20090407201255351DC:

 angle_vs_cumulative_likelihood_and_derivative.pdf
 confidence_curve.pdf